critique-digitale/critique-digitale.ch/src/content/Organisation.svelte.md

 <details>
 <summary>Who should attend ?</summary>
 This event is especially suitable but not limited to PhD students, in all stages of completion.
-Postdocs, Research Staff and Masters students are also welcome.
+Postdocs, research staff and master students are also welcome.
 There are no requirements of specific fields, as long as there is a connection with your work or studies.
 </details>
 <details>
 <summary>Is it necessary to send an abstract, a paper or a presentation?</summary>

-No. As an unconference, the Critique Digitale does not need to follow a traditional scientific event, but rather works as an open space where the presenters, organizers and participants choose the topics.
+No. As an unconference, Digital Criticism does not need to follow a traditional scientific event, but rather works as an open space where the presenters, organizers and participants choose the topics.
 It’s a collaborative way to debate, share information and build knowledge.

 </details>
 <details>